aadvaitav/VsnakeBot-Weather-News-Alerts/README.md

 Type bye to exit the chatbot.
 Contributions
 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, feel free to open an issue or create a pull request.

+Disclaimer
+This bot currently provides basic functionalities and may be expanded in the future to include more features.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.